Mina Rani Sarkar

 Mina Rani Sarkar (born 1965) is an Indian politician from Tripura.
-She is a Member of the Tripura Legislative Assembly from Badharghat Assembly constituency, which is a reserved constituency for the SC community in West Tripura district.
-She represented Bharatiya Janata Party and won the 2023 Tripura Legislative Assembly election.
+She is a Member of the Tripura Legislative Assembly from the Badharghat Assembly constituency, which is a reserved constituency for the Scheduled Caste community in West Tripura district.
+She represents the Bharatiya Janata Party and was first elected in the 2023 Tripura Legislative Assembly election.

 Early life and education

 Sarkar is from Badharghat, West Tripura.
-She completed her graduation in arts in 1987 from University of Calcutta.
+She completed her degree in arts in 1987 from the University of Calcutta.

 Career

-Sarkar won the 2023 Tripura Legislative Assembly election from Badharghat Assembly constituency representing Bharatiya Janata Party.
-She polled 27,427 votes and defeated her nearest rival, Partha Ranjan Sarkar of AIFB, by a margin of 1,289 votes.
+Sarkar was elected in the 2023 Tripura Legislative Assembly election from the Badharghat Assembly constituency representing the Bharatiya Janata Party.
+She polled 27,427 votes and defeated her nearest rival, Partha Ranjan Sarkar of the AIFB, by a margin of 1,289 votes.